 Last Updated on

 Happy New Year!
-This was my first New Year’s Eve in the Netherlands in a bit and it was lovely celebrating it in my current home of the Hague.
-New Year’s Eve in the Hague, like most of the Netherlands, is something akin to a war zone and this year’s bonfire in Scheveningen was certainly one for the books… I include tips for spending New Year’s Eve in the Hague as well as the best events for New Year’s Eve in the Scheveningen/Hague area.
+This was my first New Year’s Eve in the Netherlands in a bit and it was lovely celebrating it in my current home of The Hague.
+New Year’s Eve in the Hague, like most of the Netherlands, is something akin to a war zone… I include tips for spending New Year’s Eve in the Hague as well as the best events for New Year’s Eve in the Scheveningen/Hague area.
+I’ve updated this post for the 2019-2020 New Year given the recent changes.

 New Year’s Eve in the Hague